Looking for a cool new restaurant to try in HK? We are fully behind the latest opening from Wooly Pig Hong Kong: Hue

 Long story short, there’s something for everyone at Hue, including vegetarians, and everything we tasted was divine.
 The grilled octopus got rave reviews, while my burrata with mushrooms two-ways was an absolute knock out.
 If you’re looking for something warm and hearty, the Buffalo Ricotta Dumplings are a must try.
 On the day we went, they had a bangin’ pavlova for dessert but the Creme Fraiche Mousse is a crowd pleaser too.

-We think Hue is one of the most exciting openings in Hong Kong of late, and we can’t wait to go back soon.
+We think Hue is one of the most exciting places to woo and be wooed, and we can’t wait to go back soon.

 Hue, 1/F Hong Kong Museum of Art, 10 Salisbury Road, Tsim Sha Tsui, Hong Kong